The Stones in the Park: Reception

 In 1971, in an interview with Rolling Stone magazine, Richards said, "We played pretty bad until near the end, because we hadn't played for years ...
 Nobody minded, because they just wanted to hear us play again."

 The Guardian's Richard Gott stated that the show was "a great and epoch-making event in British social history", although he added that "most of the music ... was indifferent".
 According to Norman, "the band's underpreparedness was painfully obvious.
 Keith and Mick Taylor's guitars, so harmonious at first meeting, turned into a pair of pneumatic drills fighting a grudge match to the death.
 Charlie's drumming and Bill's bass each seemed to have melted into jelly."
 The Daily Telegraph's Iain Martin stated that the Stones were "under-rehearsed and quite possibly nervous, not having performed live in front of an audience in more than two years.
 The guitars were badly out of tune and half the songs were approached at the wrong tempo", adding that Jagger appeared to be "trying to cover up for the shortcomings of his bandmates".
 Retrospectively reviewing the DVD release of the Stones' set, Film 4 commented: "It isn't the greatest film about the band and it isn't their greatest performance, but for fans it captures the band at a significant moment."

 DVD release

 The DVD, released on 25 September 2006, includes the same concert footage as the TV broadcast of 25 September 1969.
 The DVD includes three previously unseen songs which were filmed at the concert – "Mercy, Mercy", "Stray Cat Blues" and "No Expectations".
 The latter two are incomplete but are included here due to their uniqueness (HD).
 Also included is news footage of their early fame from 1964, footage of Mick Jagger discussing his arrest for drugs possession in July 1967 and his subsequent press conference on his release from prison, and a 1971 interview with Bill Wyman and Charlie Watts about their tour of France.

-Eagle Rock Entertainment later issued reissued the special on DVD and Blu-ray as From the Vault – Hyde Park – Live in 1969 in 2015.
+Eagle Rock Entertainment later reissued the special on DVD and Blu-ray as From the Vault – Hyde Park – Live in 1969 in 2015.